-(i) HDFC Limited (balance as at March 31, 2022 : ₹24,804.15 million)
+(i) HDFC Limited (balance as at March 31, 2022: ₹24,804.15 million)

-Nature of Loan Security Terms of repayment Lease Rental Discounting-I and Line of Credit Interest @ PLR less spread (Term: 12 Year) The term loan is secured by way of charge on hypothecation of receivables, movable Principal repayment (Lease Rental Discounting facility-I): Upon completion of 60 months from the first drawdown date, the facility shall be repaid in 84 monthly instalments (overall tenure - 144 months) comprising of principal repayment and interest Lease Rental Discounting-II Interest @ PLR less spread (Term : 12 Year) assets, insurance policies, lease agreement, bank accounts, mortgage on payment at applicable interest rate.
-Principal repayment (Lease Rental Discounting facility-II): Upon completion of 60 months from the first drawdown date, the Loan Against Property Interest @ PLR less spread (Term : 5 Year) inst Property immovable properties © PLR less spread including land and facility shall be repaid in 78 monthly instalments (overall tenure - 144 months) comprising of principal repayment and interest payment at applicable interest rate.
+Nature of Loan Security Terms of repayment Lease Rental Discounting-I and Line of Credit Interest @ PLR less spread (Term : 12 Year) The term loan is secured by way of charge on hypothecation of receivables, movable Principal repayment (Lease Rental Discounting facility-I): Upon completion of 60 months from the first drawdown date, the facility shall be repaid in 84 monthly instalments (overall tenure - 144 months) comprising of principal repayment and interest Lease Rental Discounting-II Interest @ PLR less spread (Term : 12 Year) assets, insurance policies, lease agreement, bank accounts, mortgage on payment at applicable interest rate.
+Principal repayment (Lease Rental Discounting facility-II): Upon completion of 60 months from the first drawdown date, the Loan Against Property immovable p including land (Term: 5 Year) including land pledge of 519 capital of the immovable properties including land and pledge of 51% of share facility shall be repaid in 78 monthly instalments (overall tenure - 144 months) comprising of principal repayment and interest payment at applicable interest rate. capital of the Candor Kolkata on fully diluted basis.
 Principal repayment (Loan against Property facility): The facility shall be repaid in a single Monthly Instalment on or before January 31, 2027 comprising of principal repayment and interest payment at the applicable interest rate.
 Interest payment: At the applicable rate of interest on the outstanding principal of facility will be paid monthly on each interest payment date of the facility from the date of first disbursement till commencement of monthly instalments.